AJMcLemore/Awesome-GameDev-Repo/README.md

-# Awesome-GameDev-Repo
+# Game Development Pathways

-This is my first repository.
-I will be discussing a list of 10 tools that are important to game development.

-## 1. Game engines
+## 1. Game Programming
-Game engines such as Unity and Unreal Engine are important for developing games.
-They allow for the general development of the game and for the games to actually run.
+Game programmers are software engineers that write various codes for video games.
+This allows for the game to actually function and it brings all the other visual and audible aspects of the game to life.
-## 2. 3D and 2D art tools
+## 2. Game Design
-Depending on what kind of game you are creating will determine whether you use 3D, 2D or both.
-They will be an essential tool for the visual aspect of the games.
-Some examples may be Blender, photoshop or just art programs such as Krita.
-## 3. Sound design and Music programs/tools.
-Sound effects and music helps bring games to life and is an extremely important tool for creating dynamic games.
-## 4. Programming softwares
-Programming softwares such as Visual Studio are extremely important for creating the main functions of the game.
-It is what makes the game interactable and turns the sound and images into an actual playable game.
+Game designers are responsible for actually designing the game itself.
+They create the core vision of the game and design the core rules and mechanics.
+## 3. Game Art
+Game artists are responsible for creating the visual art of the game.
+This can be the 3D models and maps or the 2D pictures depending on what kind of game is being developed.
+## 4. Audio Design
+Audio designers create all the audio for the game.
+This can be music heard in the background, boss fight music, credit music, or even just sound effects.
-## 5. Project and communication management
+## 5. Narrative Design
-Apps like Discord and GitHub are important for game development.
-Games are often created by groups of people that are working together with different skills and piecing everything together.
-Being able to communicate and cooperate with your team is essential for efficiently putting all the seperate pieces of the game together.
-## 6. Planning tools and creations
+Narrative designers are the story tellers.
+They write immersive stories and create the plot for the game.
+# Game programming

 ## 7.
 ## 8.